hujef123/payment-form/README.md

 # payment-form
-This is the payment form.
+This is the payment form.which is useful for payment informations.